Portland ME

 Everyone knows that Portland is the place to get some of the best seafood you can find anywhere in the United States.
 Scales is one of the best, and it’s definitely worth a visit if you’re looking for some delicious fish, lobster, oysters, mussels, or other delicacies.

-The menu here rotates seasonally to ensure that you’re served only the freshest, most scrumptious seafood and produce.
-Scales also has a raw bar where you’ll find freshly caught oysters and clams on the half shell, as well as kingfish and tuna crudo, tuna tartare, and halibut ceviche.
+Also, Scales has a raw bar where you’ll find freshly caught oysters and clams on the half shell, as well as kingfish and tuna crudo, tuna tartare, and halibut ceviche.
+Valet parking is free, on top of all that!

 Izakaya Minato